 In this guide, we’ll show you how to find the best leads in your database and provide 3 of our top lead scoring models to increase product sales, trial signups, and demos.

 2. Your Lead Funnel Isn’t Narrow Enough

-Lead funnels often involve multiple steps, each designed to help your target audience learn more about you until they’re ready to connect with you.
+Lead funnels often involve multiple steps, each designed to help your target audience learn more about you (and convince them that they need your tool!) until they’re ready to connect.

-A lot of businesses cast as wide of a net as possible, focusing exclusively on numbers.
+A lot of businesses cast as wide of a net as possible, focusing exclusively on the total number of new leads.
 This can actually backfire, however, because you’re spending so much time trying to appeal to everyone that you’re failing to really make a solid impression on your target audience.

 3. You Aren’t Engaging Your Leads Quickly Enough